algorithm-ninja/task-maker/README.md

 ## Usage

 ### Simple local usage
-After installing task-maker, run `task_maker` in the task folder to compile and run everything.
+After installing task-maker, run `task-maker` in the task folder to compile and run everything.
 Specifying no option all the caches are active, the next executions will be very fast, actually doing only what's needed.